Consumers on holiday

-Consumers with advance bookings may find that they are unable to travel because the services which formed part of the trip are no longer available.
-However, in some cases consumers will still be able to travel as the suppliers of the services honour these elements.
-Specific advice on each ATOL holder failure will be posted on latest failures page of this website.
+Consumers with bookings may find that they are unable to travel because the services which formed the trip are no longer available.
+Specific advice on each ATOL holder failure is published on the latest failures page of this website.

-Where a consumer has booked an ATOL Flight-Only and has tickets or e-tickets, these arrangements will usually be honoured by the airline.
+Where a consumer has booked an ATOL Flight-Only and has been issued with tickets or e-tickets, bookings are unaffected and may travel, it is best to check with the airline, that the ticket is valid for travel.
 Where this is the case the consumer has no claim under ATOL.

 Making a claim

-In some cases where payment has been made by credit card, the card company will be liable to make a refund under the Consumer Credit Act or an agreement between the UK card industry and the ATT.
-If this is the case we will publish a letter on the specific advice of the ATOL holder failure page.
+In some cases where payment has been made by credit card, we may refer you to your card issuer for a refund.
+If this is the case, we will publish details and an ATOL Negative Response Letter on the specific advice of the ATOL holder failure page.

 Consumers can also claim for replacement services that formed part of the original package, for things like accommodation costs incurred if they were abroad when the ATOL holder failed.
-We aim to process your claim in a timely manner and, under normal circumstances, estimate this to be 28 working days from receipt of your completed claim.
+We aim to process your claim promptly.

 What's not covered

-Non-air holiday packages are not protected by the ATOL scheme, but should be covered by other bonding schemes like those operated by ABTA and AiTO.
-Accommodation only might not be bonded, so check with the supplier.
+Non-air holiday packages are not protected by the ATOL scheme, but may be covered by other bonding schemes like those operated by ABTA and AiTO.